-ABILITY: An Ability is an effect on a Pokémon that is not an attack.
+Ability: Ability is an effect on a Pokémon that is not an attack.
 Some will be active all of the time, while some you will need to choose to use.
 Read each Ability to make sure you understand exactly how and when it works.

-ACE SPEC TRAINER CARD: A powerful Trainer card.
+ACE SPEC Trainer card: A powerful Trainer card.
 You may only have one ACE SPEC Trainer card in your deck.

-ACTIVE POKÉMON: Your in-play Pokémon that is not on the Bench.
+Active Pokémon: Your in-play Pokémon that is not on the Bench.
 Only the Active Pokémon can attack.

-ANCIENT TRAIT: Ancient Traits are special powers (like Ω Barrier or α Recovery) that appear on certain Pokémon cards, right under the Pokémon's name.
+Ancient Trait: Ancient Traits are special powers (like Ω Barrier or α Recovery) that appear on certain Pokémon cards, right under the Pokémon's name.
 They are not attacks or Abilities, so cards that prevent those from being used won't affect Ancient Traits.

-ATTACH: When you take a card from your hand and put it on one of your Pokémon in play.
+attach: When you take a card from your hand and put it on one of your Pokémon in play.

-ATTACK: 1) When your Active Pokémon fights your opponent's Pokémon.
+attack: 1) When your Active Pokémon fights your opponent's Pokémon.
 2) The text written on each Pokémon card that shows what it does when it attacks (a Pokémon can have several attacks on it).

-ATTACKING POKÉMON: The Active Pokémon, as it performs an attack.
+Attacking Pokémon: The Active Pokémon, as it performs an attack.

-BASIC ENERGY CARD: A Grass , Fire , Water , Lightning , Psychic , Fighting , Darkness , Metal , or Fairy Energy card.
+basic Energy card: A Grass (a), Fire (b), Water (c), Lightning (d), Psychic (g), Fighting (d), Darkness (d), Metal (d), or Fairy (d) Energy card.

-BASIC POKÉMON CARD: A card you can play directly from your hand on your turn.
+Basic Pokémon card: A card you can play directly from your hand on your turn.
 See Evolution card.

-BENCH: The place for your Pokémon that are in play but are not actively fighting.
+Bench: The place for your Pokémon that are in play but are not actively fighting.
 They come out and fight if the Active Pokémon retreats or is Knocked Out.
 When Benched Pokémon take damage, do not apply Weakness or Resistance.

-BETWEEN-TURNS STEP: The part of each turn when the game shifts from one player to the other.
+between-turns step: The part of each turn when the game shifts from one player to the other, now known as Pokémon Checkup.
 Check Poisoned, Burned, Asleep, and Paralyzed at this step, and see whether any Pokémon are Knocked Out.

-BREAK EVOLUTION: A special kind of Evolution.
+BREAK Evolution: A special kind of Evolution.
 When a Pokémon evolves into a Pokémon BREAK, it keeps the attacks, Abilities, Weakness, Resistance, and Retreat Cost of its previous Evolution.

-BURN MARKER: What you put on a Pokémon to remind you it is Burned.
+Burn marker: What you put on a Pokémon to remind you it is Burned.
 Remove the marker if the Pokémon is Benched or evolved.

-DAMAGE: What usually happens when one Pokémon attacks another.
+damage: What usually happens when one Pokémon attacks another.
 If a Pokémon has total damage greater than or equal to its Hit Points, it is Knocked Out.

-DAMAGE COUNTER: A counter put on your Pokémon to show it has taken 10 damage.
+damage counter: A counter put on your Pokémon to show it has taken 10 damage.
 It stays on your Pokémon even if the Pokémon is Benched or evolved.
 Although 50- and 100-damage counters are sometimes used for convenience, if a card refers to a "damage counter," it means the standard 10-damage counter.

-DEFENDING POKÉMON: The Pokémon that receives an attack.
+Defending Pokémon: The Pokémon that receives an attack.

-DEVOLVE: Certain cards can devolve an evolved Pokémon, which is the opposite of evolving your Pokémon.
+devolve: Certain cards can devolve an evolved Pokémon, which is the opposite of evolving your Pokémon.
 When a Pokémon is devolved, it also loses Special Conditions and any other effects.

-DISCARD PILE: The cards you have discarded.
+discard pile: The cards you have discarded.
 These cards are always face up.
 Anyone can look at these cards at any time.

-DUAL-TYPE POKÉMON: A Pokémon that has two types at the same time.
+dual-type Pokémon: A Pokémon that has two types at the same time.

-ENERGY CARD: Cards that power your Pokémon so they can attack.
+Energy card: Cards that power your Pokémon so they can attack.
 See basic Energy card.

-EVOLUTION CARD: A card you play on top of a Basic Pokémon card (or on top of another Evolution card) to make it stronger.
+Evolution card: A card you play on top of a Basic Pokémon card (or on top of another Evolution card) to make it stronger.

-EVOLVED POKÉMON: A Pokémon in play that has another Pokémon under it.
+evolved Pokémon: A Pokémon in play that has another Pokémon under it.